Processed cheese: Chemistry

 Processed cheese is made with the goal of being meltable without the fat separating from the protein.
 A traditional cheese consists of individual fat globules trapped in a network of casein, with calcium holding the casein molecules together.
 With prolonged heating, the typical result is a lumpy combination of protein gel and liquid fat on top.
-Processed cheese adds a calcium-sequestering agent, often mistakenly called an "emulsifier" ("emulsifying salt" and "emulsifying agent" are correct, however), to stop calcium from being able to hold this casein network together.
+Processed cheese adds a calcium-sequestering agent (often mistakenly called an "emulsifier", though "emulsifying salt" and "emulsifying agent" are valid descriptions) to stop calcium from being able to hold this casein network together.
 Smaller groups of linked casein molecules are then able to better mix into the fat when melted, forming microscopic droplets instead of large lumps.
 Common calcium-sequestering agents include sodium phosphate, potassium phosphate, tartrate, and citrate.
-(Tartaric acid found in wine is the original calcium-sequestering agent used in Swiss fondue.)
+(Tartaric acid found in wine is the calcium-sequestering agent used in Swiss fondue.)

-The longer shelf-life is not directly because of the emulsifying agent, but because it allows existing heat-based sterilization methods, such as canning, to be applied to the cheese without forming lumps.
+The longer shelf-life of processed cheese is not directly because of the emulsifying agent, but because it allows existing heat-based sterilization methods, such as canning, to be applied to the cheese without forming lumps.